-During the year ended December 31, 2003, the Company purchased software and services for approximately \$250,000 from Internet Security Systems, Inc., whose President, CEO and Chairman of the Board is Thomas E. Noonan, a member of our Board of Directors.
-The rates, terms and consideration of the transaction approximated those with unrelated parties.
+During 2004, the Company purchased software and services for approximately \$63,000 from Internet Security Systems, Inc., whose President, Chief Executive Officer and Chairman of the Board is Thomas E. Noonan, a member of our Board of Directors.
+In the opinion of management, the rates, terms and consideration of the transaction approximated those with unrelated parties.